Condensation:

 condensation droplets

-Because mould can kill.
+Mould can kill.

 In 2020 Aawab Ishak (aged 2) died as a direct result of a respiratory condition caused by mould and damp from living in sub-standard rented housing.
-His death drew attention to the impact of mould and damp in sub-standard rented housing.
+His death drew widespread attention to the impact of mould and damp in sub-standard rented housing.

 • unpleasant living conditions